Kevin-Ngo/surfevolvergui/README.developer.md

 The *Surface Evolver* is an interactive program, meaning you can continuously pass arguments to it, such as "GOGO" (user-defined).

-**For *Surface Evolver* commands (most important commands), view the documentation, which can be found [here](http://facstaff.susqu.edu/brakke/evolver/html/evolver.htm).
+**For *Surface Evolver* commands, view the documentation, which can be found [here](http://facstaff.susqu.edu/brakke/evolver/html/evolver.htm).
 It is dense; however, very helpful!
-Refer to this for all *Surface Evolver* commands**
+You will most likely be reading this the majority of the time.
+Refer to the documentation for all *Surface Evolver* commands**

 ### Commands (User-Defined):
 ~~~~